Diagnosis

 It's very important to fully clean out your colon before a colonoscopy.
 If stool remains in the colon and blocks the view of the colon wall, you will likely need another colonoscopy sooner than usual to make sure all polyps are found.

-After a good colon preparation, bowel movements should appear as clear liquid.
-They may be slightly yellow or green-tinged, depending on any liquids consumed while preparing.
-If you experience trouble with your colon preparation or feel that you have not been fully cleaned out, you should tell the health professional before beginning your colonoscopy.
-Some people need additional steps before having a colonoscopy.
+After good colon preparation, stool should appear as clear liquid.
+It may be slightly yellow or green depending on any liquids used while preparing.
+If you have trouble with your colon preparation or think that you have not fully cleaned out your colon, tell the health professional before beginning your colonoscopy.
+Some people need to take more steps to prepare for a colonoscopy.

 Clinical trials